Emilio Bataclan: Retirement

-After 11 years as auxiliary bishop of Cebu, he resigned on 2015 due to health reasons after reaching the mandatory age of retirement at 75.
+After 11 years as auxiliary bishop of Cebu, he resigned in 2015 upon reaching the mandatory age of retirement at 75.
 He celebrated his retirement mass at the Cebu Metropolitan Cathedral on 1 October 2015 at 4:00 PM (Philippine Time).
 In response to his retirement, Pope Francis named two priests to succeed him.
 They were Dennis Villarojo and Oscar Jaime Llaneta Florencio.
 He is currently living in his retirement house in San Remigio, Cebu.

-Following the death of Ricardo Cardinal Vidal, whom he had served as auxiliary bishop, on 18 October 2017 he celebrated the third requiem mass at the Cebu Metropolitan Cathedral.
+Following the death of Vidal, whom he had served as auxiliary bishop, on 18 October 2017 he celebrated the third requiem mass at the Cebu Metropolitan Cathedral.